-It is black hat, and even if it occurs by accident or inattention, it will result in your page being ranked very low, or even ignored by search engines.
+Keyword stuffing is black hat, and even if it occurs by accident or inattention, it will result in your page being ranked very low or even ignored by Google.

 Sometimes it is difficult to avoid repeating the keywords in your text, particularly if it is very long.
 But try to avoid using it more than three or four times.

 Another SEO element is called internal linking.
-This is when you use anchor text to create internal links to another page on your site.
+It is when you use anchor text to create internal links to another page on your site.
 Here is an example.

-Because I am writing about SEO, I could tell you that I wrote a great article about SEO tool for authors.
+Because I am writing about SEO, I can tell you that I wrote a great article about keyword tools.

 If you click the preceding link, it takes you to another article on this site.